e-dollar/alx-low_level_programming/0x0B-malloc_free/README.md

-this is mallock and free
+check malloc, more mallock and free